gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 ### 4. TU+ can remain narrow
 TU+ did not become a second cortexLLM.

 It stayed in its lane by:
 - matching choreography memory
 - refining likely continuation
 - preserving or raising attention appropriately
 - logging mismatch when needed
-- revising the best-fit choreography without drifting into broad narration
+- revising best-fit choreography without drifting into broad narration

 This supports the idea that prompt-instantiated specialization is feasible.

 ---

 ### 5. cortexLLM can bias without micromanaging
-cortexLLM framed the scene symbolically and sent compact downward bias without rewriting motion structure.
+cortexLLM framed scenes symbolically and sent compact downward bias without rewriting motion structure.

-This is important because it suggests the stack can support top-down influence without collapsing into symbolic domination of all layers.
+This suggests the stack can support top-down influence without collapsing into symbolic domination of all layers.

 ---

 ### 6. Mild mismatch can be absorbed without coherence collapse
-Cycle 3 is the first genuinely important pressure test.

-The prior expectation was roughly:
-- hold state
-- maybe resume later

-The returned trace showed:
-- brief hold
-- then slight resumed rightward motion

-The architecture absorbed this by:
-- **TU** extending the train rather than fragmenting it
-- **TU+** revising the choreography match from a hold-dominant reading toward a pause-to-resume reading
-- **cortexLLM** updating the symbolic framing without overreacting

-This shows that the triad can revise interpretation under mild mismatch while preserving coherence and role boundaries.
+The architecture can revise interpretation under mild mismatch while preserving coherence and role boundaries.

+This is one of the first genuinely important non-baseline results.

 ---

 ### 7. TU can remain disciplined under revision
-In Cycle 3, TU did not narrate or speculate.
+Under changed evidence, TU did not narrate or speculate.
-It simply:
+It remained mapper-first by:
-- added the new motion-tokens
+- adding motion-tokens
-- extended the train
+- extending trains
-- strengthened the source hypothesis
+- strengthening source hypotheses
-- updated coherence
+- updating coherence

-This is a good sign that TU can remain mapper-first even when the field changes.
+This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial
-In Cycle 3, TU+ did more than simply decorate the output.
+By Cycle 3 and strengthened in Cycle 4, TU+ did more than decorate output.

 It:
-- weakened the old `approach_then_pause` reading
-- introduced a stronger `approach_pause_resume` reading
+- revised choreography readings
-- raised attention salience
+- raised salience when warranted
 - logged mismatch
+- introduced new relational partial matches
-- issued a revised predicted train
+- issued revised predicted trains

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.

+---

+### 9. Weak coupling can be represented without premature collapse
+Cycle 4 suggests the architecture can distinguish between:
+- a new provisional source
+- a weak coupling candidate
+- and a stable joint choreography

+That distinction matters and appears to be maintainable so far.

 ---